 All supplies have to be brought from mainland by arrival.

 There is no delivery service.

 The island does not offer any of the usual holiday comforts and amenities but a lot of wild and raw natural ambience.

 Simple accomodation for a couple with cooking facility, table and queen-size bed.

 Cozy Cabin is a rustic, wooden hut, built on poles over the shore, with seaview out of all windows and doors.

 All water for drinking, washing and cooking is rain-collected.
 Because of this, everybody is asked to be very frugal with this resource, even in the wet season.

 The beach hut is situated on the southern part of the island.
 There are no mangroves on this part of the island, only sand and coral pebbles.

 Seaweed often washes up on the beach.

 The small kitchen area is equipped with a 2-burner gas stove, a pan, two pots and dishes.
-Here you will also find the basics: rain-harvested drinking water, pepper, salt, spices, oil, vinegar.
+Here you will also find the basics: rain-harvested drinking water, pepper, salt, lots of seasoning, oil, vinegar.